 If you have already contracted a private funeral director and there is an existing debt, you may be eligible for a grant of up to $625 if the funeral cost is moderate.
-The grant will be paid directly to the funeral director.
+The grant is paid directly to the funeral director.

 If the funeral account has been paid in full, no assistance can be provided.

 Before you begin

 - current bank statements from the deceased and all immediate relatives.
 If you do not have access to a bank statement for the deceased, you must provide their banking details.

-- if the family is estranged, a statutory declaration is required explaining the circumstances.
+- if the family is estranged, a statutory declaration to explain the circumstances.

-- If the deceased died in a motor vehicle accident, funeral expenses may be covered by Compulsory Third Party (CTP) insurance.
-Contact the South Australian CTP Insurance Personal Injury Helpline on 1300 303 558.
+- if the deceased died in a motor vehicle accident, funeral expenses may be covered by Compulsory Third Party (CTP) insurance.
+Visit the CTP Insurance Regulator website or phone 1300 303 558 for more information.

 How to apply